brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

   = help: this function's return type contains a borrowed value, but the signature does not say whether it is borrowed from `x` or `y`
 ```

-Before introducing any conditional logic into the function body, we are back where we started with the "signature does not say whether it is borrowed
-from `x` or `y`" error.
+Before introducing any conditional logic into the function body, I am back where I started with the "signature does not say whether it is borrowed from `x` or `y`" error.

-Introducing lifetime annotations no the parameter used in the function body, `x`, resolves the issue.
+Introducing a lifetime annotation, `'a` on the parameter used in the function body, `x`, resolves the issue.

 ```rust
 fn longest5<'a>(x: &'a str, y: &i32) -> &'a str {